23. Is NLP a Cult?

 No, NLP is not a cult.
 Indeed, it isn't clear where this claim originated.
-The following explanation could be true, but don't 'bet the farm on it'.
+The following explanation could be true, but I wouldn't 'bet the farm on it'.

 Who says NLP is a Cult?